gangdong/gangdong.github.io/_posts/2019-12-07-Fingerprint-framework02.markdown

 group root sdcard_r sdcard_rw
 ```
 let's check the fingerprintd program.<br>
-Here recommend a useful website for your view/investigate the android source code.
+Here recommend a useful website for your view/investigate the android source code.<br>
 [Android Community](https://www.androidos.net.cn/android/10.0.0_r6/xref)

 We can see the path is system/core/fingerprintd/ and the directory structure is as below.